-Far from the stereotype of a trashy easy read on a sunbed, romance is a rich and diverse genre with a wide-ranging audience and an appeal that reaches many.
-If you’re looking to write romance fiction, then you’ll soon discover that this genre is often underestimated and not as easy to create as many writers think.
-It can be a difficult genre to break into as its readership are often extremely loyal and will quickly catch on to anyone trying to shift copies without the necessary effort.
-The following tips and tricks can help you write a captivating and emotive romance novel; guaranteed to make even the toughest of readers turn the pages in anticipation and excitement!
+Everyone loves a good romance, and that means there are a lot of readers desiring tales of passion.
+Romantic fiction is one of the biggest selling book genres today.
+Does your book have what it takes to satisfy this massive demand?
+Here, you’ll discover that this category is often underestimated and not as easy to create as many writers think.
+It can be difficult to break into as the readers are often savvy and loyal and will quickly catch on to anyone trying to shift copies without the necessary effort.
+The following tips can help you write a captivating and emotive romance novel guaranteed to make even the toughest of readers turn the pages in anticipation and excitement!

 Balance conflict and romance to maintain interest